 Then along came our beautiful babies and with them an abrupt end to boozy days and brain blistering hangovers.
 Not only because knocking back bottles of wine is not conducive to responsible adulting, but also because the combination of young children and hangovers is heinous.

-So now we find ourselves back in the Hunter with a nine-year old and six-year old in tow.
-Though it turns out the Hunter Valley has oodles of wholesome activities and attractions to keep them entertained, the siren song of those vineyards is proving irresistible.
+So now we find ourselves, after a break in nearby Lake Macquarie, sneaking back to the Hunter, only with a nine-year old and six-year old in tow.
+And though it turns out the Hunter Valley has oodles of wholesome activities and attractions to keep them entertained, the siren song of those vineyards is proving irresistible.
 We are torn.
-Do we turn our back on all that ravishing Rose and sassy Chardonnay that’s jostling for our attention, or do we adult?
+Do we turn our back on all the ravishing Rose and sassy Chardonnay that’s jostling for our attention, or do we adult?

 It turns out we can do both.
 There are plenty of kid friendly cellar doors in the area.
 Some boast playgrounds and cafes, others offer organised activities, and yet others large grassy play areas and activities the kids can run amok in while their parents sensibly sip on a sneaky shiraz or three.

-To save you doing the searching, here we share three of the The Hunter Valley’s best kid friendly wineries, where you can enjoy wine free of whining.
+To save you doing the searching, here we share five of the The Hunter Valley’s Best Kid Friendly Wineries, where you can enjoy wine free of whining.
 All based in Pokolbin, they are all within a short drive (with a designated driver) of the fabulously kid friendly Oaks Cypress Lakes Resort, where we return with the spoils of our winery adventures to enjoy its bright and airy villa accommodation, visiting kangaroos, tennis courts, and three sparkling pools.

 1. Scarborough Wine Co, Pokolbin